-What are the outcome measures expected as a result of the method of distribution?
-Safe and affordable housing is the expected outcome of the method of distribution.
-Housing for persons with HIV/AIDS is an important component of the national response to AIDS.
-The National AIDS Strategy recognizes that housing is essential in providing health care and other support and sets a goal for ensuring that all persons with HIV have access to services and housing that is affordable, of high quality and responsive to their needs.
-The IDPH staff will monitor quality improvement and positive performance outcomes based on viral suppression of clients receiving HOPWA funded support.
-The IDPH Program as set an 85% or greater viral suppression goal as set by the United States National HIV strategy and the Ryan White Part B integrated plan and "Getting to Zero" alignment for HIV in the State of Illinois 11 State Program Name: HOPWA Short-term Rent, Utility, Mortgage Program Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
+Describe the state program addressed by the Method of Distribution.
 The HOPWA Short-term Rent, Utility and Mortgage Program (STRUM) provides rent, mortgage and utility assistance to persons living with HIV/AIDS.
 The Illinois HOPWA program eligibility is based on the 80% area median income.
 The individual requesting housing assistance must demonstrate a need for housing assistance.
-In addition, the IDPH housing service caps are instituted under the HOPWA program to include uniformity and non-discrimination to households requesting rent, mortgage, or utility assistance.
+In addition, the Department of Public Health had allocated funding to Winnebago County Health Department to provide Tenant based rental assistance.
+Currently, ten remain stably housed.
+Housing service caps are instituted under the HOPWA program to include uniformity and non-discrimination to households requesting rent, mortgage or utility assistance.
 Caps are determined by fair market rents/rent reasonableness.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-The Illinois Department of Public Health's application for HOPWA funding requires all applicants, including HIV Care Connect Regions, to describe the regional area to be served by the applicant, the population of persons with HIV/AIDS in the proposed regional area to be served, and the housing serveds not currently being addressed by available public and/or private resources within the proposed service area.
+The Illinois Department of Public Health's application for HOPWA funding requires all applicants, including HIV Care Connect Regions, to describe the regional area to be served by the applicant, the population of persons with HIV/AIDS in the proposed regional area to be served, and the housing service needs not currently being addressed by available public and/or private resources within the proposed service area.
 IDPH requires a project plan and budget as part of the application process, including measurable goals, objectives, project coordination, and information on how the project would be continued if HOPWA funds were reduced or not available in future years.
-The application process incorporates a deadline for submission of applications.
-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) N/A
+The application process incorporates a deadline for submission of applications If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) NA

 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only)

-Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
-(HOPWA only)

-Each Regional office has a local advisory board to assist the lead agency with determining priority services.
+(ESG only) NA Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only) Each Regional office has a local advisory board to assist the lead agency with determining priority services.
 The type of collaboration brings a wide variety of people together to address a very complex disease.
-The HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal linkages with service providers, and providing a continuum of care to persons with HIV/AIDS.
-The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will ensure that the most in need will receive housing assistance.
-The application requires all HIV Care Connect Regions to describe the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area.
+The HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal linkages with service providers and providing a continuum of care to persons with HIV/AIDS.
+The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will insure that the most in need will receive housing assistance.
+The application required all HIV Care Connect Regions to describe the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area